TheJacksonLaboratory/crf_nextflow_basics/README.md

   executed by nextflow, which includes the step in which the `.command.sh` script is called.
-Other details in `.command.run` include loading of specified **modules** (e.g. `singularity`) and the command lines used to load containers, including container **directory bindings**.
+Other details in `.command.run` include loading of specified **modules** (e.g. `singularity`) and the command lines used to load containers, including **container directory bindings**.
 The file `.command.out` contains process output to `stdout`, and `stderr` output is found in `.command.err`.
-In addition, there is a `.command.log`, which contains the same output as `.command.out`, but adds in output from e.g. the job queueing system (slurm on Sumner).
+In addition, there is a `.command.log` file, which contains the same output as `.command.out`, but adds in output from e.g. the job queueing system (slurm on Sumner).

 Nextflow outputs can be cleaned up by runnning `rm -r .nextflow* work` in the directory from which nextflow was invoked.